 Internships at M-NASR

-M-NASR’s team includes our Recreation Staff and Administrative Staff and we work cooperatively as a member of multi-disciplinary teams with the educational systems, social services agencies, clinical facilities and our Member Park Districts.
+M-NASR’s team includes our Recreation Staff and Administrative Staff.
+We work cooperatively as a member of multi-disciplinary teams with the educational systems, social services agencies, clinical facilities and our Member Park Districts.

 Internship objectives include: